wellmaintained/decision-copilot/docs/domain/organisation.md

 ### Teams
 - Teams are embedded within organisations
-- A team belongs to exactly one organization
+- A team belongs to exactly one organisation
 - Teams contain projects and their associated decisions
 - Teams are the primary unit of access control